Inference on a Distribution from Noisy Draws: Estimation and inference

 A jackknife estimator of the quantile function can be defined in the same way.
 Moreover, let $\vartheta_{(\lceil \tau n \rceil), m_1}$ and $\vartheta_{(\lceil \tau n \rceil), m_2}$ be the $\lceil \tau n \rceil$ order statistic of the re-estimated quantities in the first and second subsample, respectively.
 Recall that $\vartheta_{(\lceil \tau n \rceil), m_1}$ is the (approximate) solution to $ \hat{F}_{m_1}(q) - \tau = 0, $ and so is our estimator of $q(\tau)$ as obtained from the information in the $n\times m_1$ subpanel only.
 As before,

 is a nonparametric estimator of $b_q(\tau)$ that gives rise to a jackknife bias-corrected estimator of the quantile function.

 The large-sample behavior of these jackknife estimators is the same as for the analytic corrections in Propositions \ref{prop:WeakConvCorrected} and \ref{prop:Qbias} below.
-The split-sample jackknife is simple to implement but require access to the original data from which $\vartheta_1,\ldots,\vartheta_n$ were computed.
+The split-sample jackknife is simple to implement but requires access to the original data from which $\vartheta_1,\ldots,\vartheta_n$ were computed.
 This can be infeasible in meta-analysis problems, where each of the $\vartheta_i$ is an estimator constructed from a different data set that need not all be accessible.
-It can also be complicated in structural econometric models, where $\vartheta_i$ often will be the solution to a cumbersome optimization programme that can be time-consuming to solve.
-We, therefore, discuss two alternative bias-correction estimators--- one based on a plug-in estimator of the bias and one based on a jackknife estimator---that do not require re-estimation of $\theta_1,\ldots, \theta_n$ in the next two subsections.
+It can also be complicated in structural econometric models, where $\vartheta_i$ may be the solution to a cumbersome optimization programme that can be time-consuming to solve.
+We discuss an alternative bias-correction estimator next.